showmeyourlens/VibeTravel/.ai/prd.md

 - ID: US-004
 - Title: Use Travel Wizard for Input
-- Description: As a user, I want to use a simple wizard to provide my basic travel requirements and add a free text notes so that the AI can generate a relevant plan.
+- Description: As a logged-in user, I want to use a simple wizard to provide my basic travel requirements and add a free text notes so that the AI can generate a relevant plan.
 - Acceptance Criteria:
   - 1. The wizard first prompts for a Destination City from a dropdown list of 10 options.
   - 2. The wizard then prompts for the number of days (a carousel with numbers from 1 to 5).